dvillevald/tv_remote_google_voice_aiy/README.md

 space 2903
 ```

-- Testing the IR LED.
+- Creating configuration file.
 You’re going to need to either find an existing LIRC config file for your remote control or use your IR receiver to generate a new LIRC config file (find existing remote profiles [here](http://lirc.sourceforge.net/remotes/)).
 In my case, I created a new LIRC config file.
-To do this, read the documentation on the [irrecord](http://www.lirc.org/html/irrecord.html). application that comes with LIRC.
-When using irrecord it will ask you to name the buttons you’re programming as you program them.
-Be sure to run `irrecord --list-namespace` to see the valid names before you begin.
+To do this, read the documentation on the [irrecord](http://www.lirc.org/html/irrecord.html) application that comes with LIRC.
+When using `irrecord` it will ask you to name the buttons you’re programming as you program them.
+It helps to run `irrecord --list-namespace` before you begin to see the valid names.
+You can use one, two or more remote control (I used two - one for TV and another for Roku player) with `irrecord`.

 Here were the commands that I ran to generate a remote configuration file: